Frostforus/Patch_Camelyon_2024_MLOPS_G28/reports/README.md

 >
 > Answer:

+-Student s201758 was in charge of making the config file and its implementation.
+Also he made the docker images with its trigger in the cloud to create a docker everytime a push to the main happens.
+Also worked on data bucket set up like for model saving, docker iages load etc.
+-Student s230243
+-Student s232457
-Student s223407 was in charge of setting up the model and training via pytorch and lightning as well as the train logging with WandB.
+-Student s223407 was in charge of setting up the model and training via pytorch and lightning as well as the train logging with WandB.
 Additionally helped with other tasks such as building docker images, setting up hydra config files, unit testing and triggers/actions.
+-Student s230234